joonmosqueda/test-REA/README.md

 Upgrade should be performed if a new golden AMI is built.
 Running `run_ansible.sh` with updated parameter file will then need to be performed.

 ## Backup
-As there is no data on the TEST-REA stack that will required restoration if lost, hence backup is not being considered.
+As there is no data on the TEST-REA stack that will require restoration if lost, hence backup is not being considered.

 ## Responsibilites and ownership
 - You as the end user builds, owns and operates the service.
 It will be your responsibility to ensure the service stays updated in line with your security requirements.